modehnal/modehnal.github.io/README.md

 - #### The mapper.yaml

   This file serves as an automation suite definition:
-  - It contains definition of the `gnome-terminal` component and what architectures it will run on and if it can run with Wayland
+  - It contains definition of the `gnome-terminal` component, what architectures it will run on and if it can run with Wayland
   - It lists dependencies with beaker task, so we can start appropriate machine setup
   - Defines what HW we are running
   - Setup and cleanup commands, which are empty in this project.
 Some setup from `runtest.sh` could be here, but I am used to having it in the `runtest.sh` file.